akelii/itucsdb1611/docs/user/member1.rst

       :scale: 80 %
       :align: center
       :alt: Academic Freelance is the best
-      Search person page contains chat links to all users.

 Lastly, a user can direct to a messaging history page with a person by clicking the message icon beside the user name on search person page.